zextras/tech-doc/source/_includes/_usage/mails.rst

-      When attaching large attachments to an e-mail, that may not be delivered due to an MTA mail server limitations, it is possible to convert them in *Smart Links*.
-Instead of sending the attachment, it will be replaced by a generated URL.
-The receiver will be able to retrieve the attachment by clicking the URL.
+      When attaching large attachments to an e-mail, that may not be delivered due to an MTA mail server limitations, it is possible to convert them in :term:`Smart Links <Smart Link>` by clicking on the small icon :octicon:`link` that appears when hovering on the attachment.

    .. grid-item-card:: Receiving an e-mail
       :columns: 6